kpsalida/Extreme_Weather_Conditions_and_Alerting/README.md

-# Extreme_Weather_Conditions_and_Alerting
 # Extreme Weather Conditions and Real-Time Alerting

-In collaboration with Big Blue Data Academy, we developed a **real-time alerting system** for extreme weather conditions using data engineering techniques.
-Our project focuses on **analyzing historical weather patterns** and **predicting potential risks** to support agriculture and farming.
-The system provides real-time alerts for extreme weather events, helping farmers make informed decisions on irrigation, harvesting, and preventive measures.
+As a final project for graduating from the Data Engineering Bootcamp organized by the Big Blue Data Academy, we developed a **real-time alerting system** for extreme weather conditions using data engineering techniques.
+#
+Our project focuses on acquiring the necessary data from APIs, in an organized and automated manner, in order to clean, save into a database and provide to data analysts / data scientists for further analysis.

 ## Duration:
-1 month
+2.5 weeks

 ## Project Organization
 ├── README.md <- The top-level README for navigating this project